Bornholm: Medieval

 In Old Norse the island was known as Burgundaholmr, and in ancient Danish especially the island's name was Borghand or Borghund; these names were related to Old Norse borg 'height' and bjarg/berg 'mountain, rock' because it is an island that rises high from the sea.
 Other names known for the island include Burgendaland (9th century), Hulmo / Holmus (Gesta Hammaburgensis ecclesiae pontificum), Burgundehulm (1145), and Borghandæholm (14th century).
 The Old English translation of Orosius uses the form Burgenda land.
-Some scholars believe that the Burgundians are named after Bornholm.
-The Burgundians were Germanic peoples who moved west when the Western Roman Empire collapsed and occupied and named Burgundy in France.
+There are scholars who believe that the Burgundians are named after Bornholm.
+The Burgundians were a Germanic people who were settled in the Rhone region by the Romans, and who the region of Burgundy in France is named after.

-Bornholm formed part of the historical Lands of Denmark when the nation united out of a series of petty chiefdoms.
-It was originally administratively part of the province of Scania and was administered by the Scanian Law after this was codified in the 13th century.
-Control over the island evolved into a long-raging dispute between the See of Lund and the Danish crown, culminating in several battles.
-The first fortress on the island was Gamleborg, which was replaced by Lilleborg built by the king in 1150.
-In 1149 the king accepted the transfer of three of the island's four herreder (districts) to the archbishop.
-In 1250, the archbishop constructed his own fortress, Hammershus.
-A campaign launched from it in 1259 conquered the remaining part of the island including Lilleborg.
-The island's status remained a matter of dispute for an additional 200 years.

 Modern

-Bornholm was pawned to Lübeck for 50 years starting in 1525.
+Bornholm was pawned to Lübeck by Frederick I of Denmark for 50 years starting in 1525, in payment for its support in his acquisition of the Danish throne.
 Its first militia, Bornholms Milits, was formed in 1624.
-Swedish forces conquered the island in 1645, but returned the island to Denmark in the following peace settlement.
+Swedish forces conquered the island during the Torstenson War in 1645, but returned the island to Denmark in the following peace settlement.
 After the war in 1658, Denmark ceded the island to Sweden under the Treaty of Roskilde along with the rest of the Skåneland, Bohuslän and Trøndelag, and it was occupied by Swedish forces.

 A revolt broke out the same year, culminating in Villum Clausen's shooting of the Swedish commander Johan Printzensköld on 8 December 1658.
-Following the revolt, a deputation of islanders presented the island as a gift to King Frederick III of Denmark on the condition that the island would never be ceded again.
-This status was confirmed in the Treaty of Copenhagen in 1660.

-Swedes, notably from Småland and Scania, emigrated to the island during the 19th century, seeking work and better conditions.
-Most of the migrants did not remain.
+After the revolt, the inhabitants handed back their island to the Danish kings.

-Bornholm also attracted many famous artists at the beginning of the 20th century, forming a group now known as the Bornholm school of painters.
+Bornholm attracted many famous artists at the beginning of the 20th century, forming a group now known as the Bornholm school of painters.
 In addition to Oluf Høst, they include Karl Isaksson (1878–1922) from Sweden, and the Danes Edvard Weie (1879–1943), Olaf Rude (1886–1957), Niels Lergaard (1893–1982), and Kræsten Iversen (1886–1955).